ramon-astudillo/NLSE/README.md

     R. F. Astudillo, S. Amir,  W. Ling, M. Silva and I. Trancoso "Learning Word Representations from Scarce and Noisy Data with Embedding Sub-spaces", ACL-IJCNLP 2015

+**Instalation**

+You will need a modern Python 2 (for example Python 2.7) and the numpy and theano modules.
+For the larger embeddings a GPU will be necessary to process the data at a reasonable speed.
+The go.sh bash script will need cygwin or equivalent in Windows machines, but you can run the python commands inside the script on a Windows machine directly iy you want to spare this part.

+**Data**

-To reproduce the results you will need the SemEval data from 2013 to 2015.
+To reproduce the paper's results you will need the SemEval data from 2013 to 2015.
 You also need to tokenize the data using

     https://github.com/myleott/ark-twokenize-py